asararatnakar/mychaincode_example02/README.md

 ```

 ##Invokes
-each invoke you pass these arguments and internally it changes to the counter (b value) and also append counter to the first argument(ie., a1, a2 ..... aN)
+each invoke you pass these arguments and internally it changed to the counter (b value) and also append counter to the first argument(ie., a1, a2 ..... aN)
 **NOTE:** Change the chaincode as per the deploy

 ```